YashIndane/Web-Menu/README.md

 https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html

-Login inside your account using IAM user id and key
+for using any of the functionality, login inside your account using IAM user id and key

 ```
 aws configure
 ```
+This web-app can start and stop EC2 instance , create security groups , create S3 bucket and create distribution for using CDN.